kishanup78910/ecom/README.md

 How to add animations to your design
 How to save data locally into SQL Database
 How to Push Notifications Automatically to suppliers and customers to keep track of their orders

+Things I have leaned During this project

+1- How to use animation
+2- UI enhancement
+3- How to improve my code performance /
+4- How to extract widget
+5- I use a flutter packgae for the animation of text in welcome screen named ' animated_text_kit ' for the animation of text